 Free.
 There is no charge to visit the Linh Ung Pagoda.

-Note: We advice visiting either early morning or later at night.
+Note: We advise visiting either early morning or later at night.
 This way, the weather will be cooler and you can avoid the crowds.
 If going at night you may also witness and breath-taking sunset if you are lucky.